How-To Guides | Ozonator Installation - Spa Ozone

 Attach the ozone check valve to one end of the vinyl tubing supplied with your ozonator kit.
 The other end of the check valve attaches to the spa's suction tubing.

 The air (ozone) flow direction is away from the ozonator and toward the spa.
 The valve may be marked as to direction.
 If not marked, you can determine the flow direction by blowing into one end of the valve.
-Installing the check valve backward will prevent functionality, so this is important.
+This is important, as installing the check valve backward will prevent functionality.

-Attach the other end of the air tubing to the ozonator's barbed fitting as shown in the photo.
+Attach the other end of the air tubing to the ozonator's barbed fitting.

 Installation in Non Ozone-Ready Spas